 COURSE: WENG 560 Fundamentals of HVAC Design and AnalysisOBJECTIVE: To provide mechanical engineers with the tools and best practices applicable to HVAC system analysis and design.
 DESCRIPTION: ENG 560 is a web-based advanced level course intended to build upon HVAC fundamentals to give mechanical engineers the ability to perform HVAC system analysis and design.
 This course will cover: General HVAC concepts, Systems, and Equipment.
 Major topics include thermodynamics, heat transfer, psychrometrics, design conditions, facility energy estimating & load calculations, air and water system design, air-conditioning systems & configurations, air-processing equipment, and refrigeration.
 PRIMARY AUDIENCE: Mechanical engineers responsible for the analysis, design, procurement, and operation of HVAC systems.
 SECONDARY AUDIENCE: Other Engineers, technicians, engineering project managers, or energy managers.
 GRADE: Commissioned AFSC 32E (CE) officers in the grades O-1 thru O-4; civilian GS-301-09 thru GS-14; 3E (CE) noncommissioned officers E-7 through E-9.
-PREREQUISITES: B.S. in Mechanical Engineering or a B.S. in any Engineering degree with successful completion of WENG 460, Introduction to Mechanical Systems DELIVERY METHOD: Distance Learning (Web) “This course is offered once per year and historically runs from October – December.
+PREREQUISITES: B.S. in Mechanical Engineering or a B.S. in any Engineering degree with successful completion of WENG 460, Introduction to Mechanical Systems DELIVERY METHOD: Distance Learning (Web) “This course is offered once per year.
 The next fiscal year’s offering is finalized during the summer, so be sure to check back then.
 In the meantime check out WENG 460 & 563.
 You will get more out of this course if you take both of those first.”
 V/r, JOSHUA I. DILL, Capt, USAF Mechanical Instructor AFIT Civil Engineer School DSN: 785-5654 ext.
 3552 Comm: 937-255-5654 ext.
 3552 COURSE CREDIT: 8.5 CEUs COURSE LENGTH: 9 weeks QUESTIONS?
 Send us an e-mail by clicking the Contact Us button.